Skip to Main Content

 How much is home insurance in Louisiana?

 The average home insurance cost in Louisiana is $4,296 per year for $300,000 in dwelling coverage, which is nearly 86 percent more than the national average of $2,304 per year.
-The higher cost may be attributed, in part, to a record-level of hurricane activity impacting the Pelican State during the 2020 and 2021 hurricane seasons.
-The state’s coastal positioning leaves it vulnerable to widespread damage caused by hurricanes and tropical storms, and its lower elevation makes most of the state prone to severe flooding.
+The higher cost may be attributed, in part, to the state’s coastal positioning.
+This leaves it vulnerable to widespread damage caused by hurricanes and tropical storms, and its lower elevation makes most of the state prone to severe flooding.

-Average Louisiana homeowners insurance premiums are in line with surrounding states.
-Texans pay an average of $3,884 per year for the same coverage amount, and homeowners in Mississippi pay an annual average of $2,820.
-However, Louisiana homeowners pay slightly less for home insurance than they would in Arkansas, where the average cost for a policy with $300K in dwelling coverage is $2,972 per year.
+Average Louisiana homeowners insurance premiums are higher than in surrounding states.
+Texans pay an average of $3,884 per year for the same coverage amount, and homeowners in Mississippi pay an annual average of $3,285.
+In Arkansas, the average cost for a policy with $300K in dwelling coverage is $2,972 per year.

 Louisiana homeowners insurance rates by city